Movatterモバイル変換

 The New Testament also describes Moses in this way inRevelation 15:3 (τοῦ δούλου τοῦ Θεοῦ,tou doulou tou Theou).Paul calls himself "a servant of God" inTitus 1:1 (δοῦλος Θεοῦ,doulos Theou), whileJames calls himself "a servant of God and the Lord Jesus Christ" (θεοῦ καὶ κυρίου Ἰησοῦ χριστοῦ δοῦλος,Theou kai Kyriou Iēsou Christou doulos) inJames 1:1.1 Peter 2:16 describes "servants of God" (Θεοῦ δοῦλοι,Theou douloi) being free to act within the bounds of God's will.
 Following usage conventions established in theKing James Bible, the word "servant" is never capitalized or used as a title of nobility. ("The servant is not greater than his lord.")[1]

-Servant of God is not considered a canonical title in a strict sense by the Catholic Church (as for instance venerable or Blessed are), but only a technical term used in the process of canonization.
+Servant of God is not considered a canonical title in a strict sense by the Catholic Church (as for instance venerable or Blessed are), but only a technical term used in the beatification process.
 Hence, any of the faithful can be named aServant of God in a larger frame of meaning.[6]
-Public speeches about Servants of God are prohibited in Catholic churches as well as any acts that could mislead the faithful into thinking that the person will eventually be canonized.[7]
+As the Church waits upon God to confirm a servant of God's status through a miracle before invoking him or her in public prayer, the church states that "one must also refrain, even outside of Church, from any acts which could mislead the faithful into thinking that the inquiry conducted by the Bishop into the life of the Servant of God and his virtues or martyrdom carries with it the certitude that the Servant of God will be one day canonized".[7]

 See also